QuTech-Delft/data-and-software-info/docs/software/FAIR.md

 * Making it easier to reproduce the results of your research
 * Making it more transparent.
 * Making it easier to re-use your work in other research.
 Your software can have a legacy within QuTech or the research community, even after you have finished your own research.

+[FAIR Data and Software](https://www.go-fair.org/fair-principles/) is also becoming more of a hot topic each day in the research world.
+In the future it is likely that these principles become more important also in relation to the quality and funding of research.
+Already learning how to apply these principles to software will help you be ahead of the curve!

 ## How?